lyal/base-expo-rn-ts-with-btab/README.md

 This is a simple example of a React Native application generated using Expo.

 What I did was to generate two separate probjects.
-1 was generated with the **"Bare workflow" minimal (Typescript)** template and the other used the **"Managed workflow" tabs** template.
+One was generated with the **"Bare workflow" minimal (Typescript)** template and the other used the **"Managed workflow" tabs** template.

 ```
  ?
 Choose a template: